Danny Kirwan: Backstage incident

-Kirwan became estranged from the other members of the band, and things came to a head in August.
+Kirwan became estranged from the other members of the band and things came to a head in August.
 Backstage before a concert on the 1972 US tour to promote Bare Trees, he argued with Welch over tuning their guitars and suddenly flew into a violent rage, banging his head and fists against the wall.
 He smashed his Gibson Les Paul guitar, trashed the dressing room and refused to go on stage.
-Kirwan watched from the mixing desk as the rest of the band struggled through the gig without him, and offered unwelcome criticism afterwards.
+Kirwan watched from the mixing desk as the rest of the band struggled through the gig without him, with Welch trying to cover Kirwan's lead parts, and offered unwelcome criticism afterwards.

 Other members of the band recalled the incident.
-Welch said, "We had a university gig somewhere.
+Welch: "We had a university gig somewhere.
 Danny started to throw this major fit in the dressing room.
 He had a beautiful guitar ... [a vintage Les Paul Black Beauty.]
 First he started banging the wall with his fists, then he threw his guitar at the mirror, which shattered, raining glass everywhere.
-He was pissed out of his brain, which he was for most of the time.
+He was pissed [intoxicated with alcohol] out of his brain, which he was for most of the time.
 We couldn't reason with him."

-Fleetwood said, "We all felt a blow-up was brewing, but we didn't expect what happened.
+Fleetwood: "We all felt a blow-up was brewing, but we didn't expect what happened.
 We were sitting backstage waiting to go on.
 Danny was being odd about tuning his guitar.
 He went off on a rant about Bob never being in tune ...
 He got up suddenly ... and bashed his head into the wall, splattering blood everywhere.
 I'd never seen him do anything that violent in all the years I'd known him.
 The rest of us were paralysed, in complete shock.
 He grabbed his precious Les Paul guitar and smashed it to bits.
 Then he set about demolishing everything in the dressing room as we all sat and watched.
 When there was nothing left to throw at the wall or overturn, he calmed down.
 Five minutes to showtime and there was blood everywhere.
 Danny said 'I'm not going on'.
 We were already late to the stage and we could hear the crowd chanting for us.
 We had to go on stage without him."

-The band struggled through the gig without a lead guitarist, with Welch trying to cover Kirwan's lead parts.
 Welch remembered, "I was extremely pissed off and the set seemed to drag on for ever.
 To do a whole set without Danny was tough, because all the band arrangements depended on him being there for a guitar part or a vocal part or whatever.
 I think we told the audience Danny was sick, which I guess he was, in a way."